arashnrim/upgrade/CONTRIBUTING.md

 **If you're a newcomer**, take time to review through the code.
 If you'd like to ask any questions, go ahead and create an issue!
 We're all here to help.

 ## Pull Requests
-While we probably won't have a template for pull requests, keep the main points of the above as a guideline.
+While I probably won't have a template for pull requests, keep the main points of the above as a guideline.
 Describe the issue, use Markdown to separate your sections, and make your idea worth reading!

 ## Styleguides
 ### Git Commit Messages